Home / 6WIND Solutions / 6WIND vRouters vs Cisco ASR Routers: Software Performance Rivals Hardware

 And with 6WIND, 1/3 of the server is still available.
-This is because we have only used 16 out of 24 cores to run Turbo IPsec with 40 Gbps and 40,000 IPsec tunnels.
+This is because we have only used 16 out of 24 cores to run Virtual Security Gateway with 40 Gbps and 40,000 IPsec tunnels.
 This leaves 8 cores available, which is 1/3 of the server still available to add more performance or more applications to the existing solution.

 Virtualization Multiplies Value with the Same Software

 The additional value of vRouters over hardware routers is again multiplied with software.
 As I mentioned earlier, with 6WIND, 1/3 of the server is still available.
 This is where virtualization can really compound savings.
 If you combine the flexibility of virtualization with spare processor capacity that scales with the number of cores, you can do more on the same server, with the same software.
 The Cisco hardware router lacks virtualization and maintains fixed capacity, so additional hardware will need to be purchased for additional performance or applications.